massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

     > **Note**: The **dotnet run** command will automatically build any changes to the project and then start the web application without a debugger attached.
 The command will output the URL of the running application and any assigned ports.

-1. On the taskbar, select the **Microsoft Edge** icon.
+1. From the taskbar, select the **Microsoft Edge** icon.

 1. In the open browser window, browse to the currently running web application (<http://localhost:5000>).

-1. In the web application, observe the list of models displayed on the front page.
+1. In the web application, observe the list of models displayed from the front page.

 1. Find the **Water Bottle** model, and then select **View Details**.

-1. On the **Water Bottle** product detail page, find **Add to Cart**, and then observe that the checkout functionality is currently disabled.
+1. From the **Water Bottle** product detail page, find **Add to Cart**, and then observe that the checkout functionality is currently disabled.

     > **Note**: For now, only the product page functionality is implemented.
 You'll implement the checkout logic later in this lab.